 None of these ingredients are considered average-quality, let alone high-quality, and are not appropriate for a dog’s diet.

 Also, they provide a poor overall nutrition profile that is high in carbohydrates and low in protein and fat.
 This balance of nutrients poorly reflects a dog’s ancestral diet.

 Furthermore, many of these ingredients can cause or worsen allergies or intolerances.
 These allergies and intolerances can cause symptoms such as rashes, bloat, and diarrhea, which could cause a dog great discomfort.

 Should I Buy My Dog Food At Walmart?

 There is not necessarily a right or wrong answer to this question.
 Some people will tell you that buying pet food at a major store, such as Walmart or Petsmart, is an awful thing and that you are destroying small independent businesses.

 But for many others, such as those on a tight budget or those in more rural communities, stores such as Walmart may be the only available choice to source their dog food without having to travel long distances or spend money they don’t have.

-While purchasing your dog food online still negatively effects local pet stores, it does provide consumers with a much more extensive range of dog food formulas to choose from as online retailers stock hundreds or even thousands of varieties due to the economies of scale they can leverage.
+While purchasing your dog food online still negatively affects local pet stores, it does provide consumers with a much more extensive range of dog food formulas to choose from, as online retailers stock hundreds or even thousands of varieties due to the economies of scale they can leverage.

 A 2018 study by the Association for Pet Obesity Prevention shows that the most popular response to the question “Where do you purchase pet food most often?” was online with a whopping 23.7%.
-This proves how much of an effect the convinience and choice is having on consumer spending habits.
+This proves how much of an effect convenience and choice is having on consumer spending habits.

 If you are interested in affordable or cheap dog food beyond those recipes sold at Walmart, be sure to check out our in-depth guide to the Best Cheap Dog Food.